Esri/solution.js/README.md

 #### Common terms

-An ArcGIS Online (AGO) `item` is transformed into a `template` that contains all of its defining information (except its thumbnail and resources; see [/docs/Background.md]()).
+An ArcGIS Online (AGO) `item` is transformed into a `template` that contains all of its defining information (except its thumbnail and resources; see [background info](./docs/Background.md)).
 If the item depends on other items, those items are also transformed into templates.

 A collection of templates can be bundled into a `solution template` AGO item for organization and distribution.